API vs. SDK: Differences with examples

 SDKs vary depending on the application being built, the platform in use, and their intended purposes.
 Common SDKs include:

-• Java SDKs: Provide tools to build, test, and run Java-based applications.
+Java SDKs: Provide tools to build, test, and run web-based applications.

 As a developer, you’ve likely interacted with many different types of APIs and SDKs.
 For instance, email apps like Gmail and Outlook are built using the Android SDK or the iOS SDK (depending on the platform).
 These apps use APIs to offer services such as calendar and contacts sync.
 They also offer access to cloud storage from other applications (like Google Drive), making it easy to get everything you need in one place.
 Apps like WhatsApp have reliable APIs that offer ways for businesses to provide more value to their customers.
 For example, Sendbird’s WhatsApp API improves engagement and customer satisfaction by integrating time-sensitive notifications and OTP verifications.

-Another example is the Google AdMob SDK, which integrates in-app ads and handles all the behind-the-scenes work of matching and billing ads for applications.
-SDKs like Sendbird’s Chat SDK enable seamless integration of in-app chat and messaging features for your users without having to build this functionality from scratch, resulting in a faster and more efficient development experience.
+Another example is the Google AdMob SDK, which integrates in-app ads and handles all the behind-the-scenes work of matching and billing for applications.
+SDKs like Sendbird’s Chat SDK enable seamless integration of in-app chat and messaging features for your users without building this functionality from scratch, resulting in a faster and more efficient development experience.

 Your app, your data.
 Drive engagement, conversion, & retention with the most trusted chat API.